mrkhorasani/AZ-900/README.md

 4. Current/Updated<br>
    Hardware and software updates, the latest patches will be installed by CSP(Cloud Service Provider)
 5. Reliable<br>
-   Disaster Recovery Plan, Redundancy, Fault Tolerance, Backup by CSP
+   Disaster Recovery Plan, Redundancy, Fault Tolerance(to be up and running), Backup by CSP
 6. Cloud is Global<br>
    Cloud services are located in different regions (Available Zone), for the best response time.
 Cloud users can replicate their services into multiple regions for redundancy and the least latency.
 7. Security<br>